Accused of Sexual Assault in Spain: Defence Guide

 LO 10/2022 unified abuse and assault.
 All non-consensual sexual acts are now sexual assault.
 Consent must be express.

 Digital evidence (WhatsApp, social media) is the most powerful tool.
-Our defense team conducts forensic phone extractions.
+Our defence team conducts forensic phone extractions.

 Under LO 10/2022, consent must be expressed through acts that clearly convey the person's will.
 This shifts the focus of the trial onto the context surrounding the encounter: how the parties met, what they said to each other before and afterwards, and how they behaved.
 For the defence, that context is not an accessory — it is the case.
 Messages exchanged in the hours and days around the events, the testimony of people who saw the parties together and any objective trace of the relationship become central pieces for reconstructing what actually happened.